Certora/Tutorials/3DayWorkshop/README.md

     use the additional argument to run just one rule at a time:
     ```./scripts/verifyDoYouTrustMe.sh  <ruleName>```

-7. contribute to the database of ERC20 rules by prepare a PR with additional buggy example and a rule
+7. contribute to the database of ERC20 rules by preparing a PR with additional buggy examples and a rule

 ### Useful references
 1. running scripts
 2. understanding results?

 ## Day 2

+## Day 3